Converting T1-weighted MRI from 3T to 7T quality using deep learning: Methods

 The models were trained on 3T images registered to their 7T counterpart with an affine transform and a small non-linear deformation map.
-However, during inference, we do not have a 7T image to which the 3T image can be registered.
+However, during inference, there is no 7T image to which the 3T image can be registered.
 Yet, a deep learning model performs better with images similar to its training dataset.
-To improve the inference step, we thus decided to apply a generalized affine registration to the 3T images used for inference.
-Looking at the parameters of the 3T to 7T affine registrations used during the preprocessing, we realized that only the translation parameters were substantially varying between subjects.
-We assumed that the translation parameters would not matter, as the models were trained on a large dataset, with various brain locations that should make the models work irrespectively of where the brain is in the image.
-Therefore, we assumed that we could apply an affine transform calculated using any 3T-7T pair, thus getting a 3T scan with the same spatial resolution as a 7T scan.
-A few images went out of bounds, which was solved by changing the translation parameters.
+We thus created a simple template-based registration framework for inference.
+Using ANTs, we created a study-specific 3T template based on 30 3T images from our training set.
+We then created a study-specific 7T template with the 30 paired 7T images.
+We performed an affine registration of the 3T template to the 7T template, and stored the transform.
+During inference, 3T images were first rigidly coregistered to the 3T template, and the 3T$\rightarrow$7T affine transform was subsequently applied.
+This process ensured that any 3T T1w image could be moved to the general space expected by our models.
+The 3T template and 3T$\rightarrow$7T transform were made available on the project github page\footnote{\url{https://github.com/DeMONLab-BioFINDER/SuperResolutionMalo}}.